 The RIA offers investment advisory services to Advisers to help them advise their retail investor customers.
-Services include making available model portfolios ("Altruist Portfolios") through the RIA's Model Marketplace, which entails model portfolio construction, rebalancing, and administration for a variety of model portfolios that are based on market sectors, risk profiles and other factors.
+Services include making available model portfolios ("Altruist Portfolios") through the RIA's Model Marketplace, which entails model portfolio construction, rebalancing, a tax management tool and administration for a variety of model portfolios that are based on market sectors, risk profiles and other factors.
 These Altruist Portfolios generally are not actively traded, but are subject to changes in their holdings based on determinations made by the RIA at regular or irregular intervals.
 Advisers can set the Altruist Portfolios to be rebalanced automatically when they drift away from their target allocations.

 By offering Altruist Portfolios, the RIA is offering investment advice to Advisers through its web-based platform.
 The RIA does not offer personalized investment advice to Advisers or any kind of investment advice, including account monitoring, to retail investors.
 The RIA conducts monitoring of its model portfolio algorithms and rebalancing processes to ensure that Altruist Portfolios are invested according to their allocations.
 The RIA also makes available through its Model Marketplace various third-party portfolios ("Third-Party Portfolios"), which are licensed from unaffiliated model providers.
 The RIA determines the allocations of the Altruist Portfolios, but not the Third-Party Portfolios.
-The RIA also allows Advisers to create custom model portfolios, and makes tax management features available to Advisers for use with Altruist Portfolios, Third-Party Portfolios, and custom model portfolios.
-The RIA does not have investment discretionary authority over retail investors' brokerage accounts or which Altruist Portfolios, Third-Party Portfolios, portfolio settings (including tax management features and settings) are chosen by the Advisers for their retail investor customers, or over any other securities transactions in the brokerage accounts of these retail investor customers.
+The RIA also allows Advisers to create custom model portfolios, and makes tax management features or tools available to Advisers for use with Altruist Portfolios, Third-Party Portfolios, and custom model portfolios.
+The RIA does not have investment discretionary authority over retail investors' brokerage accounts or which Altruist Portfolios, Third-Party Portfolios, portfolio settings (including tax management features, tools and settings) are chosen by the Advisers for their retail investor customers, or over any other securities transactions in the brokerage accounts of these retail investor customers.
 The Adviser or their retail investor customers make the ultimate investment decisions with respect to transactions in retail investor customers' brokerage accounts.
-The RIA generally does not require minimum balances to open or maintain accounts; however, the Strategist model portfolio series has a minimum investment which starts at \$2,000 and varies depending on the equity allocation of the model portfolio.
+The RIA generally does not require minimum balances to open or maintain accounts.
+However, the Strategist model portfolio series has a minimum investment which starts at \$2,000 and varies depending on the equity allocation of the model portfolio.
+The Strategist Direct

+Index, when used as a standalone strategy (via Unified Managed Accounts) has a \$1,200 investment minimum.
 Retail investors should ask their Adviser to refer to the Strategist fact sheet found on the Model Marketplace for more details on minimums.
+Separately Managed Account ("SMA") model portfolios have minimums starting at \$1,000.
 The RIA reserves the right to impose minimum account sizes or values in the future at its discretion.

-For additional information, please see our agreements and disclosures, including our Form ADV Part 2A, at https://altruist.com/legal/.
+For additional information, please see our agreements and disclosures, including our Form ADV Part 2A, at altruist.com/legal.